OIDC With AWS

 Overview

-AWS Identity Provider And IAM Role
+AWS Identity Provider and IAM Role

-In order to be able to authenticate with OIDC we will need to create an Identity provider in your AWS account and attach an IAM role to it.
+In order to be able to authenticate with OIDC we will need to create an Identity Provider in your AWS account and attach an IAM role to it.
 We will follow this guide by AWS.

 Create an Identity Provider

-1. Login to your desired AWS account and go to Identity and Access Management (IAM)
+- Login to your desired AWS account and go to Identity and Access Management (IAM)

-3. Click on the Add provider button
+- Click on Add provider

-4. Choose the OpenID Connect option
+- Choose the OpenID Connect option

 Assign an IAM Role